Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-© 2018 The Authors Background and purpose: Adjuvant radiation therapy (RT) of the whole breast (WB) is still the standard treatment for early breast cancer.
+BACKGROUND AND PURPOSE: Adjuvant radiation therapy (RT) of the whole breast (WB) is still the standard treatment for early breast cancer.
 A variety of radiation techniques is currently available according to different delivery strategies.
 This study aims to provide a comparison of six treatment planning strategies commonly adopted for breast-conserving adjuvant RT and to use the Pareto concept in an attempt to assess the degree of plan optimization.
-Materials and methods: Two groups of six left- and five right-sided cases with different dose prescriptions were involved (22 patients in total).
-Field-in-Field (FiF), two and four Fields static-IMRT (sIMRT-2f and sIMRT-4f), Volumetric-Modulated-Arc-Therapy (VMAT), Helical Tomotherapy (HT) and Static-Angles Tomotherapy (TomoDirect™ – TD) were planned.
+MATERIALS AND METHODS: Two groups of six left- and five right-sided cases with different dose prescriptions were involved (22 patients in total).
+Field-in-Field (FiF), two and four Fields static-IMRT (sIMRT-2f and sIMRT-4f), Volumetric-Modulated-Arc-Therapy (VMAT), Helical Tomotherapy (HT) and Static-Angles Tomotherapy (TomoDirect™ - TD) were planned.
 Dose volume constraints were taken from the RTOG protocol 1005.
 Pareto fronts were built for a selected case to evaluate the reliability of the plan optimization process.
-Results: The best target dose coverage was observed for TD able to improve significantly (p < 0.01) the V95% in a range varying from 1.2% to 7.5% compared to other techniques.
-The V105% was significantly reduced up to 2% for HT (p < 0.05) although FiF and VMAT produced similar values.
-For the ipsilateral lung, V5Gy, V10Gy and Dmean were significantly lower than all other techniques (p < 0.02) for TD while the lowest value of V20Gy was observed for HT.
-The maximum dose to contralateral breast was significantly lowest for TD (p < 0.02) and for FiF (p < 0.05).
-Minor differences were observed for the heart in left-sided patients.
-Plans for all tested techniques were found to lie on their respective Pareto fronts.
-Conclusions: Overall, TD provided significantly better results in terms of target coverage and dose sparing of ipsilateral lung with respect to all other evaluated techniques.
-It also significantly minimized dose to contralateral breast together with FiF.
-Pareto front analysis confirmed the reliability of the optimization for a selected case.
+RESULTS: The best target dose coverage was observed for TD able to improve significantly (p

 Original publication